CenterEdge/shawarma/README.md

 {"status":"active"}
 ```

-Where `localhost` will be the shawarma container interface (binding just to local one)
+Where `localhost` will be the shawarma sidecar container interface (binding just to local one)

 This configuration needs just an extra env config to set the http server port to listen:
   - LISTEN_PORT (int, default: 8099)
 ## Example

 To see an example deployment utilizing Shawarma, see (./example/basic/example.yaml).